ietf-rats/draft-birkholz-rats-network-device-subscription/draft-birkholz-rats-network-device-subscription.md

 This specification addresses the first adverse effect by enabling a consumer of Conceptual Messages (the subscriber) to request a continuous stream of new or updated Conceptual Messages via a subscription to an \<attestation\> Event Stream {{RFC8639}}, which exists upon the producer of Conceptual Messages (the publisher).
 In the case of a Verifier's subscription to an Attester's Evidence, the Attester will continuously stream a requested set of freshly generated Evidence to the subscribing Verifier.

 The second adverse effect results from the use of nonces in the challenge-response interaction model {{-rats-models}} realized in {{-rats-yang-tpm-charra}}.
 In that document, an Attester must wait for a new nonce from a Verifier before it generates a new TPM Quote.
-To address delays resulting from such a wait, this specification enables freshness to be asserted asynchronously via the streamed attestation interaction model {{-rats-models}}.
+To address delays resulting from such a wait, this specification enables freshness to be asserted asynchronously via the streaming attestation interaction model {{-rats-models}}.

 By removing these two adverse effects via the YANG augment specified in this memo, it becomes possible, for example, for a RATS Verifier to maintain a continuous appraisal procedure of an Attester's Evidence without relying on continuous polling.